What is Primary myelofibrosis?

 For others treatment is largely supportive and is aimed at preventing complications due to low blood counts and an enlarged spleen (splenomegaly).
 This involves making every effort to improve your quality of life, by relieving any symptoms of anaemia or an enlarged spleen, and preventing and treating any complications that might arise from your disease or its treatment.
-This may include periodic blood transfusions and taking antibiotics to prevent and treat any infections.
+This may include periodic blood transfusions, biotherapy or chemotherapy.
+Antibiotics may be needed to prevent and treat any infections.

 Some younger patients who have a suitably matched donor may be offered an allogeneic (donor) stem cell transplant.
 This is a medical procedure that offers the only chance of cure for patients with myelofibrosis.
 It involves the use of very high doses of chemotherapy, with or without radiotherapy, followed by infusion of blood stem cells, which have been donated by a suitably matched donor.
 Stem cell transplants carry significant risks and are only suitable for a small minority of younger patients (usually under 60 years of age).

 JAK2 inhibitors work by blocking the activity of the JAK2 protein, which may lead to a reduction in splenomegaly and decreased symptoms.
 They also work in patients with myelofibrosis without the JAK2 mutation.
 Side effects may include worsening anaemia or a low platelet count.
 Ruxolitinib is the only JAK2 inhibitor currently licenced for use in Australia.
 A number of JAK2 inhibitors may be available in clinical trials or may become available in the near future.